Types of Hearing Aids

-These hearing aids are called “invisible” for a reason.
-They rest comfortably in the second bend of your ear canal, where most other hearing aids end.
-This allows it to use the ear’s natural acoustics and anatomy to deliver more precise, natural sound—AND it is completely undetectable to the outside world.
-Unlike extended wear deep insertion aids like LyricTM or WowTM, the IIC can be removed and reinserted daily to promote better hearing health.
-These are some of the most popular and best hearing aids on the marketing today.
-This type of hearing aid typically uses size 10 batteries.
+IIC hearing aids are called “invisible” for a reason as they rest comfortably in the second bend of your ear canal, beginning where most other hearing aids end.
+This allows it to use the ear’s natural acoustics and anatomy to deliver more precise, natural sound.
+Invisible-In-Canal hearing aids can be removed and reinserted daily to promote better hearing health and are among some of the most popular and more affective hearing aids on the market today.

-These hearing aids are less noticeable and are very easy to operate, even if the user has poor dexterity.
-The hearing device is housed within a custom-made shell that fits comfortably inside the canal of each ear and delivers sound directly to the inner ear.
-This type of hearing aid typically uses size 312 batteries.
+In-The-Canal (ITC)ITC hearing aids are less noticeable and are very easy to operate, even if the user has poor dexterity.
+In-The-Canal hearing aids are housed within a custom-made shell that fits comfortably inside the canal of each ear and delivers sound directly to the inner ear.
+These hearing aids are suitable for mild to moderate hearing losses.

-These hearing aids are very easy to operate even if the user has poor dexterity.
-The hearing device is housed within a custom-made shell that fits comfortably inside each ear and delivers sound directly to the ear.
-This type of hearing aid typically uses size 13 batteries.
+In-The-Ear (ITE)ITE hearing aids are very easy to operate, even if the user has poor dexterity.
+In-The-Ear hearing aids are housed within a custom-made shell that fits comfortably inside each ear to deliver sound directly to the ear.
+These hearing aids are suitable for moderate to severe hearing losses.

-These discreet hearing aids are large enough for patients with dexterity issues to handle with ease, and powerful enough to compensate for even severe hearing.
+Receiver-In-Canal (RIC) or Receiver-In-The-Ear (RITE)RIC hearing aids are large enough for patients with dexterity issues to handle with ease, and powerful enough to compensate for even severe hearing.
 The hearing device is housed in a curved shell that sits behind the ear while the clear tube hooks over the ear and the small receiver on the end will sit all the way inside the ear canal making it nearly undetectable.
-This type of hearing aid typically uses size 312 batteries.

-These hearing aids are extremely flexible for all types of hearing loss.
-The hearing device is housed within a curved shell that sits behind each ear and delivers sound through a clear tube.
-The clear tube typically fits into a mold that has been customized to comfortably fit inside each ear—although open fit BTEs are now available as well.
-This type of hearing aid typically uses size 675 or 13 batteries.
+Behind-The-Ear (BTE)BTE hearing aids are extremely flexible for all types of hearing loss.
+These hearing device is housed within a curved shell that sits behind each ear and delivers sound through a clear tube.
+The clear tube typically fits into a mold that has been customized to comfortably fit inside each ear, however these are now available with an open fit style as well.